HailRase/omnicall-releases/README.md

 ---

-## About Axatalk
+## About OmniCall

-Axatalk is an enterprise-oriented softphone for operators and knowledge workers who need reliable SIP telephony on the desktop.
+OmniCall is an enterprise-oriented softphone for operators and knowledge workers who need reliable SIP telephony on the desktop.
 It supports SIP registration, inbound and outbound calls, account settings, and in-app update checks.

 This repository does **not** contain application source code.
 It hosts public distribution artifacts only.